 Harvard Health Coach Certification: Is It Worth It?
+(2026 Guide)

 harvard health coach certification feature

-What is the Harvard Health Coach Certification?
+What Is the Harvard Health Coach Certification?

 harvard health coach certification harvard

-The Harvard Health and Wellness certificate program is a six-week online course called “Lifestyle and Wellness Coaching” offered through Harvard Medical School Executive Education.
+The Harvard Health and Wellness certificate program is a six-week online course called “Lifestyle and Wellness Coaching,” offered through Harvard Medical School Executive Education.

 • Nutrition and diet